Frances Glessner Lee’s Birthday Gala Celebration

-We invite you to join us in sponsoring Frances Glessner Lee’s Birthday Gala Celebration, the kick-off to a week of events celebrating our most famous Glessner family member and the unveiling of the new restoration of her childhood bedroom.
+We invite you to join us in sponsoring Frances Glessner Lee’s Birthday Gala Celebration, the kick-off to a week of events celebrating our most famous Glessner family member and the unveiling of the first phase of the restoration of her childhood bedroom.
 A National Historic Landmark, Glessner House remains an internationally-known architectural treasure in Chicago and served as an inspiration to architects such as Louis Sullivan, Mies van der Rohe, and the young Frank Lloyd Wright.

-This exclusive, black-tie dinner party, seated between the Glessner’s formal dining room and their beautifully decorated coach house, is projected to begin with cocktails and end with dessert and remarks in a heated tent in the courtyard of the House.
-During the evening there will be an exclusive opportunity to be the first guests to view the newly completed restoration of Frances Glessner Lee’s childhood bedroom, generously funded by an anonymous donor.
+This exclusive, black-tie dinner party, seated between the Glessner’s formal dining room and their beautifully decorated coach house, is projected to begin with cocktails and end with dessert and a program in a heated tent in the courtyard of the House.
+During the evening there will be an exclusive opportunity to be the first guests to view the first phase of restoration of Frances Glessner Lee’s childhood bedroom, generously funded by an anonymous donor.

 7:30 pm Dinner followed by dessert and program

-110 guests are expected to attend this exclusive event, with more than 700 anticipated to tour the newly restored room and attend the events throughout the week.
+110 guests are expected to attend this exclusive event, with more than 700 anticipated to see the partially restored room and attend the events throughout the week.

 Frances Glessner Lee Week